 - The decedent was driving while distracted, such as using a cell phone or navigation system.

-- The decedent was not following the rules of the road.
+- Lastly, if the decedent was not following the rules of the road.

 If another person suffered injuries or property damage as a result of the accident, he or she may file a claim against the estate.
-If the decedent had insurance in place, the insurance policy may cover the liability, and the insurance company may also have to hire an attorney to defend the estate, depending on the terms of the policy.
-If the damages exceed the policy coverage, however, the estate will have to cover the difference.
+Also, if the decedent had insurance in place, the insurance policy may cover the liability, and the insurance company may also have to hire an attorney to defend the estate, depending on the terms of the policy.
+Lastly, if the damages exceed the policy coverage, however, the estate will have to cover the difference.

 AttorneyThe Grossman Law Firm, APC · 525 B Street, Suite 1500, San Diego, CA 92101 · (951) 523-8307